-Some retirees are surprised to learn that the federal government, in certain circumstances, taxes Social Security benefits.
+It can be a rude awakening to many retirees to learn that the federal government, in certain circumstances, taxes Social Security benefits.
 Even more surprising to some is that certain individual states also apply their own income tax to Social Security payouts.
 Fortunately, not many states fall into this category.
-Even those that do tax Social Security often provide certain exemptions or ways to reduce or eliminate the tax, typically based on age or income.
-Here’s a list of the states that don’t tax Social Security, along with some details about those that do.
+Even those that do tax Social Security often provide exemptions or ways to reduce or eliminate the tax, typically based on age or income.
+Here’s a list of the states that don’t tax Social Security.

 States That Don’t Tax Social Security

 Thirty-seven states plus the District of Columbia do not tax Social Security benefits.
 These states include the nine that don’t have any income tax at all, which are:

 - South Dakota

 Note that while New Hampshire does impose a 5% tax on investment income (dividends and interest earned), it does not tax wages or Social Security payouts.